 Assessments are offered under two timing modes, standard-paced and self-paced.
 Participants who choose the standard-paced mode will be allowed up to 55 minutes to complete each section, for a total test time of 220 minutes.
 This is the same timing used on the NAVLE.
 Participants who choose the self-paced timing mode will be allowed up to 110 minutes to complete each section, for a total test time of 440 minutes.
 The timing mode cannot be changed once the self-assessment has been accessed by the participant.

-A participant must complete a self-assessment within 30 days of the purchase date.
+A participant must complete a self-assessment within 30 days of the launching the assessment.

 At any time during the 30 day administration period, the assessment can be paused and resumed later at the section and item in which a participant was working, provided the time allotted for the assessment selected has not run out.
 For example, if a participant purchases a standard-paced self-assessment, they will have up to 55 minutes to complete each of the four sections.
 Assume this participant launches their assessment and works in section one for 30 minutes, answers 30 of the 50 items in that section, and then pauses the assessment.
 They access the assessment again two days later.
 The assessment will resume at question 31 of section one, and the participant will have 25 minutes remaining to complete the section one questions.
 They can then move on to section two, where they will have 55 minutes to complete that section, 55 minutes to complete section three, and 55 minutes to complete section four, within the 30 day access period.
 If a participant is working in a section and the allotted section time runs out before they answer all the questions, the section will end and they will be unable to answer the remaining questions in that section.